Improvement districts bylaws and resolutions

 The following bylaws do not require registration with the Inspector to take effect:

 - Reserve fund establishment/disbursement

 - Connection charges

 - Miscellaneous charge

 - Officer position establishment

-One signed and sealed copy of the bylaw must be sent to the Ministry of Municipal Affairs and Housing once the bylaw has been adopted, to be kept for reference.
+One signed and sealed copy of the bylaw must be sent to the Ministry of Municipal Affairs once the bylaw has been adopted, to be kept for reference.

 Once a bylaw is adopted, the wording may only be changed by the adoption of another bylaw that amends or repeals the first bylaw.
 A bylaw cannot be used to amend a resolution and a resolution cannot be used to amend a bylaw.

 The regular review of bylaws ensures they are still relevant and reflect the current policies of the board of trustees.

 An effective bylaw contains incentives for people to comply with its provisions, or penalties if they do not.